When a buyer opens an Item Not Received PayPal Dispute against you, there are easy ways to manage the dispute and win.

 2) Significantly Not As Described (SNAD): The customer states the product they received is significantly different from what the merchant described.

-When any of the above happens, PayPal will send you an email notification of the dispute.
-They’ll equally open a case in the PayPal Resolution Center, the exclusive communication platform where customers and merchants can resolve disputes.
+When any of the above happens, PayPal will send you an email notification of the dispute process under purchase protection.
+They'll equally open a case in the PayPal Resolution Center, the exclusive communication platform where customers and merchants can resolve disputes.

 You and your customer will have precisely 20 days to resolve the dispute.
 But if you failed to reach a satisfactory compromise, your customer may choose to escalate the dispute to a Claim with a complete chargeback process and you might have to bear the return shipping cost.

 A claim means they want their money back and seeks PayPal's involvement in the mediation process.

-The standard practice is to resolve the PayPal dispute directly with your customer before they escalate it to a claim.
+The standard practice is to resolve the PayPal customer complaint directly with your customer before they escalate it to a claim.
 And for this article, we shall major on vital tools to help you resolve any Item Not Received PayPal Dispute without hassle.
-You will also learn how to resolve a Claim in your favor.
+You will also learn how to resolve these type of Claim in your favor.